 ‘Chinese nationals’ among at least four dead in blast at Karachi university

-Police suspects the blast to be an act of ‘suicide attack’
+Police suspect the blast to be a suicide attack

-At least four people have died after an explosion involving a minivan at the University of Karachi in Pakistan.
+At least four people have died after an explosion involving a minivan inside the campus of the University of Karachi in southern Pakistan.

 Police were quoted as saying that three Chinese nationals were among the dead, and that counter-terrorism units have been dispatched to the scene.

-According to local media reports, the blast took place at 1.52pm local time in a van near a Chinese language teaching centre at the university.
-The injured Chinese nationals, along with a rangers’ officer and a private guard, were rushed to a local hospital.
+According to local media reports, the blast took place at 1.5pm local time in a van near a Chinese language teaching centre at the varsity.
+The injured Chinese nations, along with a rangers’ officer and a private guard were rushed to a local hospital.

-The dead have been identified as the director of the Chinese-built Confucius Institute, two of the facility’s teachers and their local Pakistani driver.
+The dead have been identified as Huang Guiping, the director of the Chinese-built Confucius Institute at Karachi university, as well as teachers Ding Mupeng and Chen Sai and their local Pakistani driver Khalid.

+A Chinese national Wang Yuqing and another person identified as Hamid also sustained injuries in the explosion.

-Local police said they are yet to ascertain whether it was an act of terrorism or an accident, but Karachi police chief Ghulam Nabi Memon said the initial findings of the investigation suggest it may have been a suicide attack.
+The local police said they are yet to certain whether it was an act of terrorism or an accident, however, Karachi police chief Ghulam Nabi Memon said the initial investigation suggests it may have been a suicide attack.

-Mr Memon said that CCTV footage showed a person dressed in a burqa walking up to the minivan, which was followed by an “instantaneous explosion”.
+Mr Memon added that closed-circuit television footage showed a person dressed in a burqa walking up to the minivan, which was followed by an “instantaneous explosion”.

+Muqaddas Haider, the deputy inspector general of police (DIG), said that the blast could have been a terrorist attack targeting Chinese nationals.
+The Balochistan Liberation Army, a militant group in nearby Balochistan province, is notorious for targeting Chinese nationals.

+“The explosion took place at the van’s right side at the [institute’s] entrance.
+We are still establishing what type of explosion it was,” Mr Hailder was quoted by the Dawn newspaper as saying.

 Register for free to continue reading